Greek underworld: Persephone

 Persephone (also known as Kore) was the daughter of Demeter, the goddess of the harvest, and Zeus.
 Persephone was abducted by Hades, who desired a wife.
 When Persephone was gathering flowers, she was entranced by a narcissus flower planted by Gaia (to lure her to the underworld as a favor to Hades), and when she picked it the earth suddenly opened up.
-Hades, appearing in a golden chariot, seduced and carried Persephone into the underworld.
-When Demeter found out that Zeus had given Hades permission to abduct Persephone and take her as a wife, Demeter became enraged at Zeus and stopped growing harvests for the earth.
-To soothe her, Zeus sent Hermes to the underworld to return Persephone to her mother.
-However, she had eaten six pomegranate seeds in the underworld and was thus eternally tied to the underworld, since the pomegranate seed was sacred there.
+Hades, appearing in a golden chariot, abducted Persephone into the underworld.
+When Demeter found out that Zeus had given Persephone to Hades, Demeter became consumed by grief and enraged at Zeus, so she stopped growing harvests for the earth.
+To soothe her, Zeus sent Hermes to the underworld to allow Persephone to leave the underworld.
+However, Hades had made her eat six pomegranate seeds in the underworld and was thus eternally tied to the underworld.

 Persephone could then only leave the underworld when the earth was blooming, or every season except the winter.
 The Homeric Hymns describes the abduction of Persephone by Hades: